filecoin-project/specs/expected-consensus.md

 When you have found a winning ticket, you may then create a block.
 For more on this, see the `Mining` section.
 To create a block, first compute a few fields:

 - `Tickets` - An array containing a new ticket, and, if applicable, any intermediary tickets generated to prove appropriate delay for any null blocks you mined on.
-- `Election` - An array containing your winning ticket proving election, and, if applicable, the failed intermediary tickets, or `NullTickets` for any null blocks you mined on
+- `ElectionProofs` - An array containing your winning ticket proving election, and, if applicable, the failed intermediary tickets, or `NullTickets` for any null blocks you mined on
 - `ParentWeight` - As described below in `Chain Weighting`
 - `ParentState` - To compute this:
   - Take the `ParentState` of one of the blocks in your chosen parent set (invariant: this is the same value for all blocks in a given parent set)